AurumAS/DoubleCache/README.md

     Task<object> GetAsync(string key, Type type, Func<Task<object>> dataRetriever);
   }
 ```
+The Add method is implemented with fire and forget, hence it does not need to be Async as this is handled by the Stackexchange.Redis client.

 DoubleCache comes with the following implementations of this interface
 * LocalCache.MemCache - using System.Runtime.Memory
 * Redis.RedisCache - using StackExchange.Redis client